Why Is My Hair Falling Out?

 This article was written specifically for women.
 While there is no doubt there are many men who care very much about their hair loss, severe hair loss can be a devastating experience for a woman.
 The fact remains that bald women are not the norm.
 Bald(ing) men, on the other hand, have lots of company and it is considered normal, if not sexy, for a man to have this condition.
 A bald man doesn't receive a second glance.

 From the author’s personal hair loss ordeal and hence the endless hours of research to resolve the issue, it can be said that:

 - most so called “treatments” for hair loss are actually rather hit or miss affairs, but a never ending parade of “specialists” is readily available to convince you of their newest miracle cure.
 It’s a multibillion dollar industry preying on desperation.

 - consequently, there are a massive amount of contradictions regarding the entire subject.

 Despite all this, it is best to be informed of the facts that are out there, and the more a person suffering from hair loss reads and learns about the problem, the faster it will be to control or cure it.
 The first step to understanding why hair is falling out is to understand how hair grows.

 A human scalp has approximately 100,000 hair follicles; a person is born with the total number of follicles they will have throughout their life.
-Blondes typically have the most hair, averaging 140,000 hairs, brunettes and people with black hair about 110,000 hairs and redheads about 90,000 hairs.
-Hair grows about .3 to .4mm per day, 1/2 inch per month or approximately six inches per year.
+Blondes typically have the most hair, averaging 140,000 hairs, brunettes and people with black hair, about 110,000 hairs, and redheads, almost 90,000 hairs.
+Hair grows around .3 to .4mm per day, a 1/2 inch per month or approximately six inches per year.

 While hair itself is made up of extruded, compacted dead cells, the scalp is composed of living follicles.
 Each hair follicle has four distinct phases it cycles through on a regular basis: